akka/akka/akka-docs/rst/java/lambda-persistence.rst

 restarts of the persistent actor.

 .. note::
-  Journal implementations may choose to implement a retry mechanisms, e.g. such that only after a write fails N number of times a persistence failure is signalled back to the user.
+  Journal implementations may choose to implement a retry mechanism, e.g. such that only after a write fails N number of times a persistence failure is signalled back to the user.
 In other words, once a journal returns a failure, it is considered *fatal* by Akka Persistence, and the persistent actor which caused the failure will be stopped.